newrelic/docs-website/README.md

 ### Edit a page

-If you'd like to get more directly involved, you can make some changes yourself.
-On any doc page on docs.newrelic.com, you'll find a **Edit this page** button.
+If you'd like to get more directly involved, you can edit the docs yourself!
+Here's how:

+1. Every doc page on docs.newrelic.com has an **Edit this page** button.
 Click it to get started making a change.
-This will take you to Github and the source file for that doc page.
+This will take you to GitHub and the source file for that doc page.
-You can edit the source file directly by clicking on the pencil icon.
-This will automatically create a fork for you so you can make your edits, add a commit message, and propose the changes.
-Finally, create a pull request to submit the changes for review.
+2. Edit the file by clicking on the pencil icon.
+Make your changes, then click **Commit changes**.
+This will automatically create a fork in your GitHub account with the changes.
+3. Finally, follow the prompts to create a pull request and submit your changes for review.
+From there our writers will check out your pull request, comment with any feedback, and merge your change.

 If you'd like to go deeper, see our [Contributors guide](CONTRIBUTING.md) for information on how to fork our site, build it locally, and submit pull requests.

 Our [Style guide](https://docs.newrelic.com/docs/style-guide) will give you some insight into how we think about writing and documentation, as well as our flavor of Markdown.